 How to Handle Bad ReviewsYou do your best for every single client you work with.
 But you can't make everyone happy all the time.
 So how should you respond when a furious review shows up on your website or Twitter?
 Keep in mind, a sour taste is more memorable than a sweet one, and people are much more likely to post reviews about a bad experience than a good one.
 First step, relax.
 Many unhappy customers can be placated by a little tender love and care.
 Reach out, find out what the problem was, and then make a real and concerted effort to resolve it.
 You might well be able to change the person’s opinion and convert a negative to a positive.
 Even when you get a tough cookie that won’t budge, don’t chalk it up as a lost cause.
 Respond to the review politely and with real compassion, in the same place where the review originally appeared.
 It's your opportunity to let future clients see that you take their feedback seriously, and do everything you can to help.
 An unpleasant review is just another platform for you to highlight your business and brand.

-Some Easy StepsIf you’re looking to meet more customers and boost your dog walking operation with customer reviews, here are some quick steps to get you started.
+Some Unbelievably easy StepsIf you’re looking to meet more customers and boost your dog walking operation with client reviews, here are some quick steps to get you started.
 1) Get on Yelp!
-Create a profile for you dog walking operation.
+Create a profile for you dog walking business.
 And link to if from your website with some pretty social media icons.
 2) Add a survey or feedback form to your invoicing, to identify happy clients who might be willing to write a review.
-3) Include your best reviews publicly on your homepage as part of the first impression for new clients.
-4) Collect reviews right on your website with an easy review collection tool like this.
-5) Connect with clients on social media like Facebook, Twitter, and LinkedIn, and when you have established a good rapport, consider asking for a recommendation or review.
+3) Include your best reviews publicly on your homepage as part of the first impression for new customers.
+4) Collect reviews right on your website with an dead simple review collection tool like this.
+5) Connect with customers on social media like Facebook, Twitter, and LinkedIn, and when you have established a good rapport, consider asking for a recommendation or review.